electric-eloquence/gulp4-run-sequence/README.md

 It is not a good idea to run file reads concurrently on a single machine even if it has many processor cores.
 You should assume the machine has a single disk drive, and that the drive has a single read/write head.
-Even if those aren't the case, you should assume there is only one open pathway on which the data can travel from drive to memory.
+Even if those aren't the case, you should assume there is only one pathway open at a given time on which the data can travel from drive to memory.

 Let's make a culinary analogy: Assume you need 2 liters of warm water evenly mixed from a cold faucet and a hot faucet.
-However, the cold and hot faucets are separated by 10 meters.
-Any rational person would mix the water sequentially, filling a liter of cold, walking the 10 meters, and filling another liter of hot.
+However, the cold and hot faucets are 10 meters apart.
+Any rational person would mix the water sequentially, filling a liter of cold water, walking the 10 meters, and filling another liter of hot.

 Trying to make this water gathering appear concurrent by filling smaller quantities of water at a time and walking more is called "thrashing" if applied